holdenhewett/elizabeth-hewett.com/content/portfolio/_index.md

 description: 'Portfolio Section'
 ---

-This portfolio contains my latest projects.
+This portfolio contains my latest projects for AutoCAD, Solidworks, Fusion360, and Inventor.
 I have included a combination of screenshots, prints, and renderings.